Shaping a Better Child Protection System

 - in the case of a child, where the Children’s Court consents

-- in the case of a child or young person under the parental responsibility of the Minster, where the Secretary of FACS consents if the Secretary considers the publication or broadcast is to the benefit of the child or young person.
+- in the case of a child or young person under the parental responsibility of the Minster, where the Secretary of DCJ consents if the Secretary considers the publication or broadcast is to the benefit of the child or young person.

 The amendments have also introduced two new exceptions that allow the Coroner’s Court to: